tifrueh/PKGBUILDs-custom/README.md

 # PKGBUILDs

-This is just where I put PKGBUILDs for software which either:
-- I wrote myself
-- has an outdated version on the AUR
-- or has a PKGBUILD on the AUR which I don't like and want to improve
+This repo contains PKGBUILD files for software which I didn't write myself but wanted improve the PKGBUILD of, or create one for.